bhrateshd/bhrateshd/README.md

 <h2 align="center">⭐ Thanks for Visiting! ⭐</h2>

 <p align="center">
 Thanks for stopping by!
-Feel free to explore my repositories, connect with me, or follow my journey in DevOps and Cloud Engineering.
+Feel free to explore my repositories, connect with me, and follow my journey in DevOps and Cloud Engineering.
 </p>

 <p align="center">